mahofai/pointnet-compression/pointnet2_rram-master/README.md

 # Pytorch Implementation of compression of  PointNet++

-this project is base on the model of pointnet++ implemented by Shaocong Wang：

-This repo is implementation for [PointNet](http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf) and [PointNet++](http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf) in pytorch.
+this model compression project is base on the model of pointnet++ implemented by Shaocong Wang (http://openaccess.thecvf.com/content_cvpr_2017/papers/Qi_PointNet_Deep_Learning_CVPR_2017_paper.pdf) and [PointNet++](http://papers.nips.cc/paper/7095-pointnet-deep-hierarchical-feature-learning-on-point-sets-in-a-metric-space.pdf) in pytorch.

 ## Install
 The latest codes are tested on Ubuntu 16.04, CUDA10.1, PyTorch 1.6 and Python 3.7: